Archaeopteryx: History of discovery

-Composed of a torso, the Maxberg Specimen (S5) was discovered in 1956 near Langenaltheim; it was brought to the attention of professor Florian Heller in 1958 and described by him in 1959.
+Consisting of a torso, the Maxberg Specimen (S5) was discovered in 1956 near Langenaltheim; it was brought to the attention of the German paleontologist Florian Heller in 1958 and described by him in 1959.
 The specimen is missing its head and tail, although the rest of the skeleton is mostly intact.
 Although it was once exhibited at the Maxberg Museum in Solnhofen, it is currently missing.
 It belonged to Eduard Opitsch, who loaned it to the museum until 1974.
 After his death in 1991, it was discovered that the specimen was missing and may have been stolen or sold.

 The Haarlem Specimen (TM 6428/29, also known as the Teylers Specimen) was discovered in 1855 near Riedenburg, Germany, and described as a Pterodactylus crassipes in 1857 by Meyer.
 It was reclassified in 1970 by John Ostrom and is currently located at the Teylers Museum in Haarlem, the Netherlands.
 It was the very first specimen found, but was incorrectly classified at the time.
 It is also one of the least complete specimens, consisting mostly of limb bones, isolated cervical vertebrae, and ribs.
 In 2017 it was named as a separate genus Ostromia, considered more closely related to Anchiornis from China.